Guatemala votes on sending Belize border dispute to international court

 CARLOS ALONZO, AFP/File

-The border issue goes back to 1783 when Spain, the former colonial power over what is now Guatemala, gave Britain the right to occupy future Belize and exploit its timber in exchange for combating piracy.
+The border issue goes back to 1783 when Spain, the former colonial power over what is now Guatemala, gave Britain the right to occupy the territory that became Belize and exploit its timber in exchange for combating piracy.
 A century later, it became a British colony.

 In 1964, British Honduras won the right to self-government, then in 1973 renamed itself Belize.